ElektraInitiative/libelektra/doc/help/kdb-mountpoint-info.md

 ## DESCRIPTION

 This command will print information about the version, default resolver and default storage plugin.
-When a mount point is given as argument additional informations about the mount point (e.g. configuration) is printed.
+When a mount point is given as argument additional information about the mount point (e.g. configuration) is printed.

 ## EXAMPLES